-Photo above: Tapestry residents live healthy, engaged, purposeful, and socially-connected lives, enjoying all the local community has to offer, like snowshoeing on Vancouver’s local mountains.
+Photo above (taken in February, 2020): Tapestry residents live healthy, engaged, purposeful, and socially-connected lives, enjoying all the local community has to offer, like snowshoeing on Vancouver’s local mountains.
 Photo courtesy of Tapestry.

 Vice President, Tapestry